oshi/oshi/src/site/markdown/Contributing.md

 ### Install git and maven

-If not installed, install `git`.
+If not installed, install `git` using your package manager.
+For Windows, [Git Bash](https://git-scm.com/downloads) is recommended.

 You may either install maven or replace the below `mvn` calls with the maven wrapper, just typing `./mvnw` instead.

 ### Fork the Project

-Fork the project on Github by clicking on the word "Fork" above and to the right of this page.
+Fork the project on Github by clicking on the word "Fork" above and to the right of the main project page.
 This will create your own fork at https://github.com/yournamehere/oshi.git.

 Then clone your fork to your local repository on your machine and set up a [triangle workflow](https://github.com/forwards/first-contributions/blob/master/additional-material/git_workflow_scenarios/keeping-your-fork-synced-with-this-repository.md) using these commands:
 ```
 git clone https://github.com/yournamehere/oshi.git
 cd oshi